stzn/TIL/SwiftDependencyManagement/README.md

 <img src="./images/modular_adapter.png" alt= "modular adapter" width="100%">

 Adapter can live in Composition Root.
 That's why each components doesn't need to know each other.

 ⚠️ Adapter pattern can complicate the design.
 So avoid them if not necessary.
 Keep it simple puts before it.

+## Solving dependency cycle

+The more modular our design becomes, The more there is a possibility to make dependency cyclic, which an implementation requires another dependency whose implementation requires the first abstraction.
+That's chicken and egg problem.

+A common way to solve this is to use property injection. instead of constructor injection.
+But we need to be careful not to leak such an implementation detail.
+So, we should handle it in the Composition Root.
+By doing so, we can move all details to the Composition.

 # Don't skip stages